-Wolverhampton Amateur Radio Society win RSGB West Midlands Regional club of the year 2012.
+Wolverhampton Amateur Radio Society winner of the RSGB West Midlands Regional club of the year 2012 and 2013.

-2012 has been a fantastic year for Wolverhampton ARS, a year of rejuvenation as well as our 90th Birthday.
-We have seen a steady growth in our membership and with a full program of events we have become more active than in recent years.
-Wolverhampton ARS will go forward to represent the West Midlands in the National competition.
+2012 was a fantastic year for Wolverhampton ARS, a year of rejuvenation as well as our 90th Birthday.
+We have seen a steady growth in our membership and with a full program of events we have become more active than in recent years and went on to win the Regional award for 2013.

 The West Midlands Trophy is sponsored by web hosting solutions company Intermip.NET Ltd.